 2. Retail Stores are Filled to the Brim

 During the summer, retailers with quieter days assess their inventory.
 Many of them travel to tradeshows to discover the latest trends.
-Most of our Palm Springs stores are independently owned, so their closeness to their customers enables them to talk with and hear what kinds of items they are looking for while visiting.
+Most of our Palm Springs stores are independently owned, so their proximity to customers allows them to talk with and hear what kinds of items they are looking for while visiting.

 You will find clothing and jewelry with a splurge of glitz at Kimball’s across from the Hyatt.
 Are you looking for some souvenirs?
 You will want to head to PSP Destination.
 Need a gift for a spiritual person?
 You can’t go wrong at Crystal Fantasy.